melaniebrgr/learning-computer-science/05-system-design/02-frontend/02-data-fetching.md

 It is even possible to set a default queryFn.
 The queryFn is passed the queryKey which can be used to generate the path, which also helps ensure all necessary variables are passed to the queryKey.
 A composite key can be useful for building a url that has dynamic data, `queryKey: ["books", "search", `?q=${query}&page=${page}`]`.

 The order of options precendence (highest to lowest): `useQuery`, `setQueryDefaults`, `queryClientOptions`.

+#### offline support

+The `networkMode` option controls React Queries offline behaviour.
+It is set to `online` by default which means that Querry pauses fetches and queues mutations until the device is back online. `always` can be used for queries that can run regardless of the network.
+If browser caching is enabled, `offlineFirst` can be configured which will fetch from cache until it expires.
+Catching up multiple mutations that trigger invalidations can cause jumoy UI, in which case a `mutationKey` and `isMutating` can be setup to invalidate only once at the the end of the mutation chain.

 ## References